 But here's the problem.
 The amount of content being created on a daily basis has increased exponentially since the Internet came along.
 While it can be argued that not everything online is worthy of reading, there is a lot of good content being produced.
 Then add regular books to that pile.
 The sheer volume of material is quite overwhelming.

 So how do you attack a mountain of material?
-POP (Prioritize, Organize, Plan) to the rescue!
+POP Reading Strategy to the rescue!

 How Much Time Should be Set Aside to Read?

 Of course, your other life priorities (work, family, health, etc.) will dictate.
-But even scheduling 15 to 30 minutes per sitting on a regular basis can help turn a haphazard activity into a productive habit.
-Operative phrase here is "on a regular basis."
+But even scheduling 15–30 minutes per sitting on a regular basis can help turn a haphazard activity into a productive habit.
+The operative phrase here is "on a regular basis."
 This is where most people fail in building new habits.
 It's less about the actual minutes devoted to reading as it is about devotion to the discipline of setting aside the time.